krasimir/yez/README.md

 4. Open Chrome's DevTools and find the Yez! tab

+(Have in mind that when you run the backend of Yez! the app is available at http://localhost:9172/)

 ## Chrome extension shortcuts

 To open Yez! just press `Ctrl+Shift+I` which openes the DevTools console.
 Just after that press `Ctrl+]` till you reach the needed tab.